-9.4.1 Default constraints in Bifrost
+10.4.1 Default constraints in Bifrost

-Bifrost contains a small graphical editor, bdraw, residing in the directory ~beta/bifrost/current/bdraw.
-Thus the interaction forms of the different graphical objects, and the constraints the modifiers impose on them can be tried in practice.
+Bifrost contains a small graphical editor, bdraw, residing in the directory ~beta/bifrost/bdraw.
+Compiling and running this allows, the interaction forms of the different graphical objects, and the constraints the modifiers impose on them can be tried in practice.
 In bdraw, Shift is used as the modifier.